-The majority of students have their needs met by, and are able to make good progress with, Quality First Teaching in the classroom.
+The majority of students have their needs met by, and are able to make good progress with, 'Quality First Teaching' in the classroom.
 Some students, working just below the expected level, may need a short booster or faculty catch-up intervention.
-These are not SEN interventions, and students participating in them do not need to be designated as having SEN. When, over time, booster or additional faculty interventions do not result in expected progress, or when students are known to be performing significantly below expectation over a period of time, they may require additional and different support as their needs may not be fully met from ordinarily available school resources.
+These are not SEND interventions, and students participating in them do not need to be designated as having SEND.
+When, over time, booster or additional faculty interventions do not result in expected progress, or when students are known to be performing significantly below expectation over a period of time, they may require additional and different support as their needs may not be fully met from ordinarily available school resources.
 At this point, in consultation with parents/carers, the School may seek professional advice from external agencies.

-The 2015 SEND Code of Practice stipulates a graduated approach to identifying and supporting students and students with SEN Support, which it defines as "a model of action and intervention in early education settings, schools and colleges to help children and young people who have special educational needs.
+The 2015 SEND Code of Practice stipulates a graduated approach to identifying and supporting students and students with SEND Support, which it defines as "a model of action and intervention in early education settings, schools and colleges to help children and young people who have special educational needs.
 The approach recognises that there is a continuum of special educational needs and that, where necessary, increasing specialist expertise should be brought to bear on the difficulties that a child or young person may be experiencing."

-This graduated approach has four stages: assess, plan, do and review.
-At every level, the aim is to match interventions closely to the needs of the individual student so that he or she overcomes barriers to achievement.
+At every level, the aim is to match interventions closely to the needs of the individual student so that they overcome barriers to achievement.

 Teachers are responsible and accountable for the progress and development of the students they teach, including those who access Learning Support Assistants or specialist staff.
 At JCoSS the quality of teaching for all students is regularly and carefully reviewed, including those at risk of underachievement.
-This includes reviewing and where necessary improving teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the SEN most frequently encountered.
-All teaching and support staff at JCoSS have an SEN handbook which provides information on the SEN most frequently seen, presentation in the classroom and strategies to be used to support students with those difficulties.
+This includes reviewing and where necessary improving teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the SEND most frequently encountered.
+All teaching and support staff at JCoSS have an SEND handbook which provides information on the SEND most frequently seen, presentation in the classroom and strategies to be used to support students with those difficulties.